 Benefiting from community solarIn a nutshell, community-owned solar gardens & farms let their participants partake in the financial and environmental benefits of solar power even without a roof.
 If you are a participant in a community solar project, you should expect to save money on your power bill.
 Exactly how these savings are delivered will vary by location and program, but as with rooftop solar, it is key that anyone considering buying electricity from a community solar garden shop around and be well-informed before making a decision.

+Many States in the U.S. Advocate For Community Solar GardensMore and more community solar gardens are appearing in more and more states as policies come into place to support them.
+Currently, 9 states and Washington DC have all enacted policies governing and supporting shared solar projects, according to advocacy group www.SharedRenewables.org.
+In at least 10 other states (or parts of states) there are campaigns underway to have shared renewable project legislation brought in.
 As part of its SunShot initiative, the US Department of Energy (DOE) has also been looking to boost community solar for some years now, updating its definitive 2010 report on the topic, A Guide to Community Solar, in 2012.
 Further clearing the path, the National Renewable Energy Laboratory (NREL) recently introduced a Community Solar Scenario Tool (CSST) to help communities and developers alike assess the financial viability of potential community projects.

 Other states to watch for community solarCurious about the state of community solar in your state?
 The map below provides a rough overview of which states have policies supporting community solar and where projects have sprung up even without explicit state support.

 (Got feedback or questions about the map?
 Email firstname.lastname@example.org.)